Photo: alexbach.de

 Organizing for Sustainability

-I am a Senior Research Associate (Postdoc) at the Chair for Organization Studies at the University of Hamburg, Germany.
-Currently, I am working as Co-PI in the REBUMAA project, an international, transdisciplinary project on climate adaptation in West Africa.
+I am a Senior Research Associate (Postdoc) at the Chair for Organization Studies at the University of Hamburg and currently Co-PI of REBUMAA, a €5.8 million international project on climate adaptation and social innovation in West Africa.

 Beyond my research, I am deeply passionate about educating critical thinkers.
 I have over five years of experience teaching management and organization courses at the bachelor's, master's, and executive levels.